Low Income Rent to Own Homes: Rules Before You Sign

 Where Things Go Wrong (And How to Avoid It)

-Rent to own can help families move toward homeownership, but the wrong deal can leave you worse off than when you started.
-Some agreements are poorly written, and are structured to fail.
+Rent-to-own can help families move toward homeownership, but the wrong deal can leave you worse off than when you started.
+Some agreements are poorly written and are structured to fail.
 Here are the most common risks and how to stay ahead of them.

 Problem 1: Scam Contracts and Inflated Prices